Amir Hossein Zare

 Amir Hossein Zare (امیرحسین زارع; born 16 January 2001) is an Iranian freestyle wrestler who currently competes in the heavyweight division.
-Zare became World Champion in 2021, and was the 2019 U23 World Champion at age 18.
+Zare became World Championships in 2021, 2023 and 2025.
+He was the 2019 U23 World Champion at age 18.
 He claimed a Tokyo Olympic Games bronze medal in 2021.
 In the age-group, he was the 2018 Cadet World Champion and claimed silver medals from the 2019 Junior World Championships and the 2018 Youth Summer Olympics.

 Early life

-Zare started Pahlevani and zoorkhaneh rituals from elementary school, then entered wrestling during middle school.
-He during primary school, he used to go to the ancient gym with his father and uncle.
+Zare started in Pahlevani and zoorkhaneh rituals with his uncle and father from elementary school, then entered wrestling during middle school and he attended the national youth team camp at the age of fourteen.
+He studied at Governmental leading high school.

 Career

 2019

 The 2018 Cadet World Champion, Zare made his senior level debut in October 2019 at the age of 18, going 4–0 at the Iranian Premier League with a notable victory over two–time and reigning Asian Continental champion Yadollah Mohebbi.
 He followed up with his international debut, claiming the 2019 U23 World Championship after cleaning out the bracket with technical falls.
 Next, he took out reigning World Champion Geno Petriashvili in the final match of the Premier League, claiming gold for the team.
+He won against Geno Petriashvili in the Iranian Premier League and was a surprise, the result of this match was 15–11.
 His first loss came at the Alans International, where he placed third with notable and dominant technical falls over the accomplished Khasanboy Rakhimov and Nick Gwiazdowski.
 To close out the year, he helped Iran reach the gold medal at the World Clubs Cup.

 2020–2021

 In 2020, Zare only competed twice, claiming the Matteo Pellicone Ranking Series crown with notable wins over 2012 Olympic champion Bilyal Makhov and Nick Matuhin, and placing second at the Team Trials for the Individual World Cup.
 In 2021, Zare claimed the 2021 Poland Open by beating Nick Gwiazdowski via disqualification after the later refused to engage due to Zare's pressure.
 In the 2020 Summer Olympics, Zare won a Bronze Medal by defeating Deng Zhiwei in the Bronze Medal match.
 After 32 years, Zare won Iran's freestyle wrestling gold medal in the heavyweight division of the World Championships in Norway by defeating Geno Petriashvili.
-Zare, in his seniors international debut, clinched a precious bronze medal at the Tokyo Olympics.

 2022

 He won one of the bronze medals in the men's 125 kg event at the 2022 World Wrestling Championships held in Belgrade, Serbia.
 Zare faced the Canadian Amar Dhesi who has the Pan American gold and silver medals, and beat him wisely 8-0 to win the bronze medal.

+Zare continued in the tournament 2022 Bolat Turlykhanov Cup held in Almaty, Kazakhstan won the gold medal by defeating Yusup Batirmurzaev.